Azure/AKS-Construction/GhActions.md

 # CI Workflows

-A number of CI workflows are leveraged in this repo to test the bicep files from validation through deployment and testing to ensure quality is high.
+A number of CI workflows are leveraged in this repo to test the bicep files to ensure quality is high.
 The patterns and practices used can be replicated into your own IaC pipelines.

 In this page all of the GitHub actions used in the repo will be described, as well as good IaC practices.